kbravh/dotfiles/README.md

 git clone --recurse-submodules <repo>
 ```

-Next, install the list of programs by running the `install.sh` script as sudo.
+Next, install the list of programs by running the `install.sh` script.

 After installing necessary packages, you'll need to set up symlinks using the `stow` application.
 Assuming you run `stow` from `/home/kbravh/dotfiles`, `stow` will symlink to the parent directory